Listen to the podcast

-“Therefore a man shall leave his father and mother and hold fast to his wife, and the two shall become one flesh.”
+“Therefore a man shall leave his father and mother and hold fast to his wife, and the two shall become one flesh” (Ephesians 5:31).

-The idea of living in a one flesh marriage is like many petals on a flower that mature through time.
-It is an assimilation of mind, body, soul, spirit, emotions, will, strengths, weaknesses, and more.
+The idea of living in a one-flesh marriage is like many petals on a flower that mature through time.
+It is an assimilation of mind, body, soul, spirit, emotions, will, strengths, weaknesses, and so forth.
 Here are some of the goals a married couple moves toward as they begin to mature into a practical one flesh union.
 Begin each descriptor below with, “We are one in…”

-A man and a woman are different in many ways, particularly as it pertains to their personalities, strengths, weaknesses, and gifts.
+A man and a woman are different in many ways, particularly pertaining to their personalities, strengths, weaknesses, and gifts.
 To be one flesh does not mean they are to be a carbon copy of each other.
-It means all of their positives and negatives, strengths and weaknesses blend into a unified, harmonic, God-centered, other-centered, one flesh union.
+It means all of their positives and negatives, strengths and weaknesses, blend into a harmonious, God-centered, other-centered, one-flesh union.